Benjamin Franklin — a man who knew a thing or two about frugal living — once warned: “Beware of little expenses. A small leak will sink a great ship.”

 Plan meals that won’t require you to heat up the house.
 I grill outside a lot during the summer.

 It’s also possible to eat more cold meals, use a crockpot or Instapot and use the microwave to keep from heating the house (and turning on the air conditioner to cool it down).

 Along similar lines, you should take care of your car with regular oil changes.
 The small cost of an oil change pales in comparison to the cost of extensive auto repair.

-According to car website Edmunds.com, not every car needs premium grade gasoline.
+Not every car needs premium grade gasoline.
 You might be spending more money than you need to with each fill-up.
 Check to see if your car really needs it, and then if it doesn’t, switch to a lower grade that can save you money.

 Drive the way we teach our kids.
 Accelerate gradually and brake slowly as you approach lights.
-Practice different defensive driving skills, and don’t speed, so that you’ll get better gas mileage and save on gas.
+Practice different defensive driving skills and don’t speed, so that you’ll get better gas mileage and save on gas.